 If you hear squeaky noises every time you open your garage door, it may be in dire need of lubrication.
 Do you perform regular maintenance cleaning?
 Remember, you use your garage doors multiple times every day.

 Daily wear and tear without routine tune-ups will deteriorate the parts faster.
-Eventually, the noises may get worse, and your garage door can stop working altogether.
+Eventually, the noises may get worse, and your garage door can stop working altogether, at which point you may require garage door services.
 Fortunately, you can silence these noisy doors and prevent total malfunction with proper lubrication.
 If you are wondering how to do this, keep on reading.

 Reasons for Lubricating Your Garage Doors